 Company Car Today

 The Toyota C-HR opened its 2020 honours account with the Best Crossover title in the Company Car Today 100 (CCT100) listing.
-The C-HR achieved its winning status thanks to its combination of tax-friendly low emissions from its self-charging hybrid powertrains, low day-to-day running costs, good looks and lasting value.
+The Toyota C-HR achieved its winning status thanks to its combination of tax-friendly low emissions from its self-charging hybrid powertrains, low day-to-day running costs, good looks and lasting value.

-Paul Barker, Company Car Today Editor, said: “Toyota’s C-HR deploys hybrid technology to deliver low running costs and excellent emissions figures, which combine with good residual values to tick the boxes that make for an excellent company car.
+Paul Barker, Company Car Today Editor, said: “Toyota’s [Toyota] C-HR deploys hybrid technology to deliver low running costs and excellent emissions figures, which combine with good residual values to tick the boxes that make for an excellent company car.
 It also enjoys cutting edge design and has recently been revised to make it an even better proposition, and well worthy of the CCT100 Best Crossover title.”

 When it comes to ‘sustainable’ vehicles, the familiar points of reference are qualities such as fuel economy, low emissions and recyclability.
 But there’s another aspect to the issue that has helped earn Toyota’s mighty Land Cruiser the Sustainability Award in 4×4 Magazine’s 4×4 of the Year Awards.